Btk: One Management Option for Spongy MothDOWNLOAD

 Bt is the abbreviation for Bacillus thuringiensis, a native bacterium commonly found in soil and on plants.
 Thousands of Bt varieties exist in nature, each with its own unique characteristics.
 Most Bt varieties are insect pathogens that cause disease in specific groups of insects, and several are registered with the U.S. Environmental Protection Agency (EPA) as microbial insecticides.
 Though Bt products can be highly effective in controlling specific insects, they have little impact on other animals.
 Therefore, sprays made with Bt pose much less risk of affecting non-target organisms than conventional chemical insecticide sprays.

-The Btk formulation used for gypsy moth spray programs in Michigan is certified by the Organic Materials Review Institute (OMRI), a national nonprofit organization that approves products for organic growers, as regulated by the USDA National Organic Program.
+The Btk formulation used for spongy moth spray programs in Michigan is certified by the Organic Materials Review Institute (OMRI), a national nonprofit organization that approves products for organic growers, as regulated by the USDA National Organic Program.
 Btk is commonly used by organic gardeners and farmers, as well as some conventional farmers, to control caterpillar pests of fruits and vegetables.

-How does Btk control the gypsy moth?
+How does Btk control the spongy moth?

 When Btk grows, it produces spores and non-living protein crystals.
-When gypsy moth caterpillars eat leaves that have been sprayed with Btk, the protein crystals dissolve in their digestive system and become toxic.
+When spongy moth caterpillars eat leaves that have been sprayed with Btk, the protein crystals dissolve in their digestive system and become toxic.
 This can occur only in caterpillars because of the many unique conditions present in their digestive system.
 For example, caterpillars have an alkaline digestive system, while humans and many other animals have acidic digestive systems.

 Soon after caterpillars feed on leaves sprayed with Btk, they stop feeding.
 If the caterpillars consume enough Btk, they die after a few days from a combination of starvation, damage to their digestive system and bacterial growth within their bodies.